 Hassop Station is where we tend to start.
 There’s ample parking and if it’s very busy, they often open up an adjacent field for additional parking.

 From Hassop station, it’s a short 1 km cycle into Bakewell to pick up a Bakewell tart, or it’s an 8 km cycle to the cafe at Millers Dale (going Chee Dale way).

 From Hassop to Millers Dale you will pass through Longstone, Headstone Tunnel through to Monsal Head, Cressbrook Tunnel, and Litton Tunnel.
 This generally takes us an hour with stops along the way.
 It’s much quicker coming back as you’re cycling slightly downhill.

-The cafe at Millers Dale hasn’t been open long.
-There is some seating outside, but more found inside (which is currently closed).
+The cafe at Millers Dale has seating both inside and outside.
 It’s a small café that serves simple meals.
 We treat is as a nice ice-cream or hot chocolate stop, depending on the seasons.
 The service has always been happy and friendly.

 It’s then just 3 km to reach the Chee Dale end of the Monsal Trail with more tunnels to cycle through.
 So if little legs are up for it you may be tempted!